Fittiboy/bitcoin-on-twitch/README.md

-# NOT YET FUNCTIONAL!
-I WILL REMOVE THIS TEXT ONCE MY EXTENSION IS MERGED IN LNBITS!
-THE GUIDE WILL THEN WORK!
-You can go to the [temp branch](https://github.com/Fittiboy/bitcoin-on-twitch/tree/temp) to test it though!
+#### [Support the project here](https://fitti.io/tips)!
+Since this is all free to use, I will gladly accept any donations you're willing to throw my way!

+### Need help?
+**If you have truly no idea how to do any of this, or you're having problems:
+fitti@btctwt.ch or (very cheap) [paid Bitcoin priority DMs](https://fitti.io/dm) (remember to include information for me to contact you back).**

+# Bitcoin on Twitch
+***Want to accept Bitcoin donations on Twitch?*** This will allow you to not only accept Bitcoin, but also have those donations show up in your Streamlabs alerts!
+And the best part: While it supports on-chain payments, it's [lightning](https://youtu.be/XCSfoiD8wUA)-first!
+To enable this, [LNbits](https://github.com/lnbits/lnbits) is utilized, for which I wrote a special extension.
+*It's open source all the ways down!*

-# The system in action (outdated process, will update once extension is added to LNbits)
+### The system in action (outdated process, will update *very* soon)
 Check out [how seamlessly the project works](https://twitter.com/Fittiboy/status/1399753700445507590)!

-# Need help?
-If you have truly no idea how to do any of this, or you're having problems:
-fitti@btctwt.ch or (very cheap) [paid Bitcoin priority DMs](https://fitti.io/dm) (remember to include information for me to contact you back).

-## Support the project
-You can tip me with some sats [here](https://fitti.io/tips)!
-This is, and always will be, entirely free to use of course!

-# Setup Guide
+## Setup Guide

 For this to work, you need to have git, python, and its virtualenv module installed.
 This will only work on Linux, and should preferably run on an always-on machine.